Schw4lbe/jizo-noods/README.md

 - check for load option for data when visiting
 - netlify identity only on stage first page for account resets
 - do before push on production
+- create trello workspace and organize it communicate later to launch

 ##### secondary: